rladies/meetup-presentations_frankfurt/2019-05-23_meetup02_introduction-tidyverse/README.md

 ## R-Ladies Frankfurt Meetup 2

-This event was a tutorial in which we explored the `tidyverse.
+This event was a tutorial in which we explored the `tidyverse`.
 The tidyverse is a collection of R packages for data manipulation, exploration and visualization that share core programming principles.
 Thus, they are easy to learn and offer basic tools to quickly become an R user.